Hand and Machine Knitting: The differences and Similarities.

 Thus the title "What Every Hand Knitter Should Know Before Buying a Knitting Machine".

 A knitting machine is like NO OTHER piece of equipment you have ever used.
 It can behave in some of the oddest ways, and our logical minds have no experience to draw upon.
 When the yarn gets caught up around the wheels, when stitches fall off the needles, when the carriage jams or is so hard to move you need to hook it to the tow truck, do you know where to begin to look for the problem?
-In the beginning of this learning curve, you will be in situations where you are learning, and you are learning alot.
+In the beginning of this learning curve, you will be in situations where you are learning, and you are learning a lot.
 Machine knitting is a totally different way of producing knitwear.

-Give yourself weeks, even months, to learn the machine.
-And don't ever tell anyone machine knitting is cheating.
-And if you have mastered machine knitting, I bow down to your dedication and perseverance.
+When you have mastered machine knitting, I bow down to your dedication and perseverance.
 You deserve it!

 Thus the title "Is Machine Knitting Cheating"